schneems/schneems/_posts/2016-01-25-upgrading-rails5.md

 Rails 5 has been brewing for more than a year.
 To take advantage of new features, and stay on the supported path, you'll need to upgrade.
 In this post, we'll look at the upgrade process for a production Rails app, [codetriage.com](http://www.codetriage.com).
 The codebase is open source so you [can follow along](https://github.com/codetriage/codetriage/pull/435).
 Special thanks to [Prathamesh](https://twitter.com/_cha1tanya) for his help with this blog post.

-> This post originally published to the Heroku blog https://blog.heroku.com/archives/2016/1/22/rails-5-beta-upgrade
+> This post originally published to the Heroku blog [Upgrading to Rails 5 beta](https://blog.heroku.com/archives/2016/1/22/rails-5-beta-upgrade).

 ## How Stable is the Beta?